 When you're searching for a data center to house your business's critical information, make sure the data center is compliant with your industry.
 You alone are responsible for ensuring your business data is secure at all times, so it's vital to be discerning when choosing where that data is stored.

-If you're in Florida areas such as Orlando, Tampa, Lakeland, or Daytona Beach, here are reasons why you should be searching for a data center that meets compliance standards.
+If you're in Florida areas such as Orlando, Space Coast, Tampa, or Daytona Beach, here are reasons why you should be searching for a data center that meets compliance standards.

 What Exactly Is Compliance & Why Is it Important